 - Mediastinal lymph node

-Refer patients to Dr. Alice Watson on the Skin/Melanoma Multidisciplinary Team.
+Refer patients to a member of the Skin/Melanoma Multidisciplinary Team.

 - Any suspicious pigmented lesion or suspicious lesion on the skin